sxnb/RockyDB/README.md

 At the moment, RockyDB can store primitive data types, as well as Lists, Queues and Stacks.

 ### Features
- - Supports Lists, Queues, Stacks
+ - supports Lists, Queues, Stacks
  - stored in-memory with automatic dump to file
  - allows manual dump and restoration from file
  - sync vs. async execution of commands
+ - key event subscribe

 ### In Progress

-- Implementation of Matrices, Trees
+- implementation of Matrices, Trees
 - PHP Connector
 - JS Connector